Inspirational Quotes For Kids To Support Their Mental Health

 - "Only those who dare to fail greatly can ever achieve greatly." –John F Kennedy

-It can be difficult for some kids to fit in, and they may be influenced by their peers because they want to be accepted.
+It can be difficult for some kids to fit in, and they may need reassurance from peers because they want to be accepted.
 Sometimes, though, whether due to their own limited imagination or others' limited imagination, kids and teens may lack the self-belief to build confidence in what makes them unique.
-We hope to nurture a humble but reasonable confidence, a belief in one's own value and capabilities.
+The goal may be to nurture a humble but reasonable confidence, a belief in one's own value and capabilities.

-Research suggests that a healthy sense of self-acceptance can result in greater overall well-being, along with self love.
-In a world that’s often unwelcoming to those who are different from what’s considered to be “the norm,” learning to find and project self-acceptance can truly be a superpower, and recognizing their own powers is often the first step.
+A healthy sense of self-acceptance may result in greater overall well-being, along with self love.
+In a world that's often unwelcoming to those who are different from what's considered to be "the norm," learning to find and project self-acceptance can truly be a superpower, and recognizing their own powers is often the first step.
 Here are some quotes that could support the child in your life in cultivating this sense:

 - "I don't know a perfect person.
 I only know flawed people who are still worth loving." –John Green